 Ardila has worked in professional organizations since 1970, as President of the Colombian Federation of Psychology (1970-1974), of the Interamerican Society of Psychology (1974-1976), of the Colombian Society of Psychology (1979-1984, 2000-2002) and the Latin American Association for the Analysis and Modification of Behavior (ALAMOC) (1975-1977).
 Rubén Ardila founded ALAMOC in 1975, and the Colombian Society of Psychology in 1979, and was the first president of said professional associations.

 His first psychology book was published in México in 1970: Psychology of Learning.
-Twenty-five editions of this book were published, and it helped to introduce research on experimental analysis of behavior in Colombia and other countries (Spain, Argentina, Peru).
+Twenty-seven editions of this book were published, and it helped to introduce research on experimental analysis of behavior in Colombia and other countries (Spain, Argentina, Peru).
 This book had great influence on the development of psychological research in Spanish-speaking countries.
 Many psychologists in Latin America and Spain consider it as the book that offered them a scientific alternative at their University training.

 Other books published by Ardila are:

-Thirty one books in total, several of them translated into other languages.
+Thirty two books in total, several of them translated into other languages.
 And 250 scientific papers.
 The topic of the books are experimental psychology, behavior analysis, professional issues, social problems, conceptual problems, history of psychology, psychology in Colombia and Latin América, international psychology and others.